harlan-zw/harlanzw.com/content/posts/vue-use-head-v1.md

 You can see in the above, we're tracking the attributes being added and the number of tags.
 The `head:count` element is used as an anchor to start rendering tags from.

-To make the issues clear:
+It would take all tags to be rendered, check the dom elements upwards from the `head:count` meta tag if any needed to be inserted or if they already existed, otherwise delete them.

+This had a issues when you look closely:

+### Deleting DOM elements it doesn't own

-- DOM updates are aggressive, they override whatever value is in the spot regardless if it's a valid tag from `@vueuse/head`
+It would modify whatever element is in the position regardless if it's an element created from `@vueuse/head`.

-- They remove any tags which end up in the `head:count` anchors scope
+This led to issues with a third-party script inserting something in between these DOM elements, and it getting deleted.

+Any type of hydration where you wanted to have the server tags differ, would be impossible without introducing more DOM state.

-- State in DOM isn't so nice
+### State in DOM isn't so nice

+Purely from a DX perspective, it's not nice to have state in the DOM that isn't needed.
+It's not a big deal, but it's not ideal.

+### Performance

+Previous DOM patching would delete and re-render tags which shared dedupe keys.
+Not noticable functionally but a performance consideration.

 To solve these issues, a new DOM patching algorithm was needed that tracked side effects gracefully.